wnd-zermatt/wnd-shell/README.md

 use `wnd --pull` to pull latest image before starting the container.

-then run `unlock` to unlock ssh key and ansible vault.
+after starting a shell with the `wnd` command, use `unlock` to unlock things like ssh key and ansible vault password from bitwarden.

 ## Tools